zranger1/PixelTeleporter/roadmap.md

 - 2D-ish SMD model
 - strip model.
 Maybe ribbon with curves?
 - add shaders for panel/diffuser objects (even, edge lit, center lit, diffusion %/ focus)
+- rotational behavior of SMD model is strange, and possibly should be fixed.

 # Things to Do
 shader selection API -- maybe setRenderThingie(MODEL,CUSTOM), then setCustomShader("fragment","vertex");